COVID Q&A: Miami Beach Mayor Dan Gelber Says Gov. Ron DeSantis’ ‘Approach To This Is Killing People’

 As a result, mayors all across the state, especially here in South Florida, are urging Gov. Ron DeSantis to take action.

-One of those mayors is Dan Gelber of Miami Beach, who joined Eliott Rodriguez and Karli Barnett on CBS4 at 7 to share more on the plea to the governor.
+One of those mayors is Dan Gelber of Miami Beach, who joined Eliott Rodriguez and Karli Barnett on CBS4 at 7 on Wednesday night to share more on the plea to the governor.

 Q: We just heard from governors across the country urging their residents in their respective states to mask up.
 We did not hear from Gov. Ron DeSantis.
 In fact, the governor has been pretty quiet in the last couple of weeks.
 What do you think is happening?
 Why do you think the governor has been so silent?